James Stevenson (musician): Career

 During 1994 and 1995, he provided additional guitar playing for the Cult during their world tour.
 He also contributed guitar to the song "Brand New You're Retro" by Tricky from his Maxinquaye album.
-He has contributed as a session guitarist on numerous recordings including artists as diverse as Scott Walker (the Drift and Bish Bosch), Henry Badowski (who he was at Chiswick Community School with), Charlie Harper, Duncan "Kid" Reid, Jimmy Nail, Helen Terry, Annabel Lamb, Louise and the Hothouse Flowers among others, and has composed music for TV and film.
+He has contributed as a session guitarist on numerous recordings including artists as diverse as Scott Walker (the Drift and Bish Bosch), Henry Badowski (who he was at Chiswick Community School with), Charlie Harper of the UK Subs, Duncan "Kid" Reid of The Boys, Jimmy Nail, Helen Terry, Annabel Lamb, Louise, Jonathan Perkins and the Hothouse Flowers among others, and has composed music for TV and film.